DeepSportradar/player-reidentification-challenge/README.md

 The identities of the gallery are NOT provided; gallery ids are just random.

 ## Submission on EvalAI
+Submit your result through the [challenge page on the EvalAI platform](https://eval.ai/web/challenges/challenge-page/1689/overview).
 You need to submit a _.csv_ file as the pairwise distance matrix of size (m+1) x (n+1), where m is the number of query images and n is the number of gallery images.
 The first row and the first column are the query and gallery ids respectively.
 Query ids have to be ordered.